Cholelithiasis (Gallstones)

 Black Stones

-- Associated With: TPN, Cirrhosis, Alcoholism, Chronic Hemolysis
+- Associated With:

 Brown Stones

-- Infected Bile Enhances Hydrolytic Enzymes
+- Infected Bile Enhances Hydrolytic Enzymes (Beta Glucuronidase, Phosphorolipase A, and Conjugated Bile Acid Hydrolase)

-- Hydrolysis of Bilirubin forms Insoluble Calcium Salts
+- Hydrolysis of Bilirubin Forms Insoluble Calcium Salts

 - The Predominant de Novo Bile Duct Stone (Cholangiohepatitis)